 Utilize a Color Palette

 Some of the most successful Instagram accounts use a consistent color palette for the photos they post.
-This enables them to create a distinct style that users will come to recognize.
+This enables brands to create a distinct style that users will come to recognize.
 Think about your brand, and what visual style might work best for it on Instagram.
 Post content that aligns with this aesthetic.

 Use Fonts Consistently

-Text overlays in photos and videos have become increasingly important on Instagram, with many businesses using adding subtitles to video.
+Text overlays in photos and videos have become increasingly important on Instagram, with many businesses adding subtitles to video.
 (This is popular with viewers who watch with the sound off.)
 If text is set to play a key role in a brand’s Instagram content, it’s important to think about font choice.
 Do you want the font used for subtitles to be consistent with fonts your brand uses elsewhere?

 Make The Most of Captions